jklymak/Phy426/docs/Assignments/Assignment01.md

 ### Linear strain and compressibility

-If a fluid is incompressible, why must the sum of the linear strain rates be zero?  i.e. if you squish a balloon in the x direction, what happens to the velocities in the y and z directions?
+If a fluid is incompressible, why must the sum of the linear strain rates be zero?  i.e. if you squish a balloon in the x direction (convergence), what happens to the velocities in the y and z directions?

 ### Conservation of mass